sahal2255/sahal2255/README.md

 ### 🚀 Projects

+- **[Quick Fix](https://github.com/sahalvv/QuickFix_Frontend):** 🔧 A service booking platform for vendors and users.
+Built with React, Node.js, MongoDB, and Redux for seamless state management.
+Features include service type management, booking history, coupon management, and secure payment integration with Razorpay.

 - **[dryvitals.shop](https://dryvitals.shop):** 🛒 A full-featured eCommerce website built with **Express.js**, **MongoDB**, **HTML**, **CSS**, and **Handlebars (HBS)**.
 This project showcases my ability to build scalable eCommerce solutions from scratch, including cart management, product listings, and more.

 - **[Weather App](https://github.com/sahalvv/weather-app):** ⛅ A weather forecasting app built using React and Tailwind CSS, complete with animations for clouds and rain.
-- **[Quick Fix]:** 🔧 A service booking platform for vendors and users.
-Built with React, Node.js, MongoDB, and Redux for seamless state management.
-Features include service type management, booking history, coupon management, and secure payment integration with Razorpay.

 ---